Updated October 25, 2024

 Now that you know how flat rates work and some of its examples, here's how it compares to other pricing models.

 There are three more pricing models apart from flat-rates.
-If you're a growing business and scaling rapidly, interchange-plus pricing may be suitable.
+They could be more cost-effective depending on your business.

 What matters most to you when picking a credit card processing model?